Depression. Causes, symptoms, treatment of the disease

 a) With elements of depression:

-• decrease in self-esteem;
+• decreased self-esteem;

 • anxiety;

-• tearfulness for a minor reason;
+• tearfulness over minor issues;

 • various fears (phobias);